 Students who are charged with a violation of the Student Code of Conduct are afforded an opportunity to be heard before a University-level penalty is applied.
 Students at risk for University-level sanctions will be contacted by the Office of Academic Compliance and offered the opportunity to present documentation and speak on their own behalf to the Code of Conduct Committee, which includes the Dean (or designee) of the appropriate College.
-Those at risk for University-level sanctions are offered three ways in which they may present refutation information to the Code of Conduct Committee: 1) Written statement; 2) Phone conference, and 3) In-person meeting (may be conducted virtually.)
-A camera is required for virtual participation.
-Students are responsible for any expenses incurred).
+Those at risk for University-level sanctions are offered three ways in which they may present refutation information to the Code of Conduct Committee: 1) Written statement; 2) Teleconference, and 3) In-person meeting (students are responsible for any expenses incurred).

 Students are not required to present information to the Code of Conduct Committee.
 If the student does not respond within seven days of being contacted by the Office of Academic Compliance, the student forfeits his/her right to participate in the process and a determination will be made by the Code of Conduct Committee.
-In order to preserve the safety of the University community, the University reserves the right to expedite the seven-day notification period in order to address egregious or emergency issues.
-In cases where the notification period is expedited, a student still maintains full opportunity to respond and participate in the process.